Newcomer to Canada Vancouver Roundup 2019

 The Newcomers Fair in Vancouver on Saturday (March 2nd) was a chance for those recently migrated to Canada, or those considering the move to the great white North (hardly a true statement in Vancouver) to learn more about the career opportunities available.

 The University of British Columbia’s Professional Master Degrees (Master of Engineering Leadership & Master of Health Leadership & Policy) were in attendance to share the education opportunities available for experienced engineers and healthcare professionals.
-Presenting an opportunity for emerging leaders to expand their technical and business knowledge in health or engineering with a 12-month hybrid
+Presenting an opportunity for emerging leaders to expand their technical and business knowledge in health or engineering with a 12-month interdisciplinary

 professional master’s degree.